About Me

 Previously, I graduated from Duke University in 2020 with a B.S. degree in Computer Science and Mathematics, where I worked with Professors Kamesh Munagala and Brandon Fain.

-Here is my latest CV (updated January 2024).
+Here is my latest CV (updated October 2024).

 Research Interests